Here are some of the pictures our customers have shared of their items installed.

 Installation requires a compatible base unit designed for Belfast sinks, with a cut-out to support the sink’s weight and connect to the worktop edges on either side.
 The rear of the sink sits slightly beneath the worktop level to allow for a clean junction with your chosen surface.

-Each sink is heavy ceramic, so solid cabinet construction and proper sealing are important to support the weight and prevent water ingress around the joins.
+Each sink is a heavy ceramic, so solid cabinet construction and proper sealing are important to support the weight and prevent water ingress around the joins.
 Standard waste and overflow fittings can be used, and the sink pairs well with deck-mounted or wall-mounted taps positioned just behind the bowl.

 In bathrooms, the fluted texture adds personality without overwhelming a compact space.
 A ribbed basin front can reflect ambient light, create fine shadow detail and provide a transitional element between traditional and contemporary styles.
 Browse our range of fluted countertop basins here.
 These are ideal for ensuite, cloakroom or guest bathrooms where the basin serves as a feature within a limited footprint.